ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_s3/static-website.md

 A CSS file also styles the button element on hover by darkening the green background color.

-Finally, we have the .display-box class, which:
+Finally, you have the `.display-box` class, which:
 * adds a top margin for spacing,
 * adds padding inside the display box,
 * sets a light gray border,